-"It's such a small town to have a McDonald's," said Gaz Ali, who has managed Indian takeaway Eastern Delights for 20 years.
+"It's such a small town to have a McDonald's," said Gaz Ali, who has managed Indian takeaway Eastern Delights for more than 20 years.
 "And at the end of the day it's going to bring riff-raff."

 McDonald's has about 1,300 restaurants across the UK, but has not always successfully won over residents.
 When a McDonald's arrived in Tavistock in Devon in 1997, people boycotted and nine years later, the firm announced it was leaving.

 Its failed encounter has seen other fast-food chains back away from the town, according to Steven Eperon, manager of The Cornish Arms pub.

 "It's put a stop to anyone else like KFC or Burger King coming here," he said.
 "We are surrounded by great produce, we do street food festivals and farmers' markets and people come here for the quality of the food.
 Perhaps the only thing we'd take is a Subway.
 Some of the kids round here drive half an hour into Plymouth for that."

 Mr Eperon believes McDonald's suffered partly because of its location, having chosen an "awkward site outside the town centre".

 In Oakham, the burger chain hopes to build off Lands End Way, close to the bypass built 10 years ago.

 It is surrounded by a large housing estate developed in recent years while the site itself is already home to a large out-of-town Aldi and a BP garage with an M&S Simply Food store.

 "A town with a ring road built around it is often a very attractive proposition for a brand like McDonald's - particularly if there is infill development," said Trevor Watson, executive director of restaurant property agents, Davis Coffer Lyons.